zama-ai/tfhe-rs/tfhe/docs/getting-started/benchmarks/zk-proof-benchmarks.md

 ## Server-side computation

 {% hint style="info" %}
-Benchmarks were launched on an `AWS hpc7a.96xlarge` instance equipped with a 96-core `AMD EPYC 9R14 CPU @ 2.60GHz` and 740GB of RAM.
+Benchmarks were launched on an `AWS hpc7a.96xlarge` instance equipped with two 96-core `AMD EPYC 9R14 CPU @ 2.60GHz` and 740GB of RAM.
 {% endhint %}

 Proving and verification are done with tfhe-rs native executable on a powerful server.